libra/website/docs/libra-protocol.md

 * [Libra Core Overview](libra-core-overview.md) - Provides the concept and implementation details of the Libra Core components through READMEs.
 * [CLI Guide](reference/libra-cli.md) - Lists the commands (and their usage) of the Libra CLI client.
 * [Libra Glossary](reference/glossary.md) - Provides a quick reference to Libra terminology.

-> **Note**: In this document the term "state" or "ledger state" refers to the global state of the distributed-database that persists the Libra Blockchain.
-“User” refers to an end-user who uses a Libra client to interact with the blockchain.
-“Blockchain” or “blockchain” refers to the Libra Blockchain.